acrlabs/simkube/docs/contributing.md

 /<root>
-    /api       - OpenAPI v3 definitions for the SimKube API /build     - build scripts and helper functions (git submodule) /cli       - Golang code for the `skctl` CLI utility /cloudprov - Golang code for the `sk-cloudprov` Cluster Autoscaler cloud provider /ctrl      - Rust code for the `sk-ctrl` Kubernetes controller /docs      - Documentation
+    /api       - OpenAPI v3 definitions for the SimKube API /build     - build scripts and helper functions (git submodule) /cli       - Rust code for the `skctl` CLI utility /ctrl      - Rust code for the `sk-ctrl` Kubernetes controller /docs      - Documentation
     /driver    - Rust code for the `sk-driver` Simulation runner /images    - Dockerfiles for all components
-    /k8s       - 🔥Config Python scripts for Kubernetes manifest generation /lib
-        /go    - shared Golang code
+    /k8s       - 🔥Config Python scripts for Kubernetes manifest generation /src       - shared library code
-        /rust  - shared Rust code
-    /tracer    - Rust code for the `sk-tracer` Kubernetes object /vnode     - Golang code for the Virtual-Kubelet-based virtual node
+    /tracer    - Rust code for the `sk-tracer` Kubernetes object
 ```

 In general, code that is specific to a single artifact should go in the subdirectory for that artifact, but code that
-needs to be shared between multiple artifacts should go in either `lib/go` or `lib/rust`.
+needs to be shared between multiple artifacts should go in either `src/`.

 > [!NOTE]
 > If you are planning to make changes to the API (either the Custom Resource Definition or the SimKube API), please read